Riad | 4 bedrooms | sleeps 10

 Nestling down a quiet alleyway within the walls of the medina, two minutes walk from the bustling souks, outdoor cafes and candlelit restaurants, and just seven minutes from the beach, Dar Ettouahen, the 'Mill House', can be found.
 Cosy enough for two, but well-equipped and spacious enough for a whole family or group of friends, Dar Ettouahen is an elegant, light and airy riad, with traditional stone arches, tadelakt (marble-dust walled) bathrooms, tiled floors, high thuya wood ceilings and a open log fireplace.
 On the roof is a large sheltered terrace with views over the medina, and from a second smaller upper terrace, you can look out to the sea and watch the waves crashing on the rocks below.

-|Size:||Sleeps up to 10, 4 bedrooms|
+|Size||Sleeps up to 10, 4 bedrooms|

-|Access:||Car not necessary|
+|Access||Car not necessary|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

-|Luxuries:||Log fire, Internet access, DVD player, Sea view|
+|Luxuries||Log fire, Internet access, DVD player, Sea view|

-|General:||TV, CD player, Wi-fi available|
+|General||TV, CD player, Wi-Fi available|

-|Standard:||Kettle, Iron, Hair dryer|
+|Standard||Kettle, Iron, Hair dryer|

-|Utilities:||Cooker, Fridge, Washing machine|
+|Utilities||Cooker, Fridge, Washing machine|

-|Rooms||4 bedrooms, 3 bathrooms of which 1 family bathroom and 2 shower rooms, Solarium / Roof terrace|
+|Rooms||4 bedrooms, 3 bathrooms of which 1 Family bathrooms and 2 Shower rooms, Solarium or roof terrace|

-|Furniture||2 Sofa beds, Single beds (2), Double beds (3), Cots (1), Dining seating for 10, Lounge seating for 10|
+|Furniture||2 Sofa beds, Single beds (2), Double beds (3), Cots (1), Dining seats for 10, Lounge seats for 10|

 Dar Ettouahen is a beautifully restored traditional riad.